Sport in Edmonton: Soccer

 FC Edmonton was a soccer club that was established in 2010, having initially played in the North American Soccer League.
 FC Edmonton went into hiatus after the NASL folded, before joining the newly formed Canadian Premier League in 2018.
 The team played its home games at Clarke Stadium.
 The club folded in 2022.
-As of 2024, Edmonton has four teams in League1 Alberta: Edmonton BTB SC and Edmonton Scottish each field a men's side and a women's side.
+As of 2024, Edmonton has four teams in the Alberta Premier League: Edmonton BTB SC and Edmonton Scottish each field a men's side and a women's side.

 Former teams

 Edmonton was home to the Edmonton Grads, a women's basketball team with the best win–loss record of any North American team to date.
 The Grads defeated most American, European and Olympic challengers and compiled a record of 502 wins vs. 20 losses over 25 years, from 1915 until they disbanded in 1940 at the outbreak of the Second World War.

+The Edmonton Flyers were a men's ice hockey team from 1939 to 1941, and from 1945 to 1963.
+Starting as a senior amateur team, in 1951 they became a professional minor league team for the Detroit Red Wings.
+Many NHLers played at one time for the Flyers, including future Hockey Hall of Fame members Al Arbour, Johnny Bucyk, Glenn Hall, Vic Stasiuk, and Norm Ullman.
+Coach and General Manager Bud Poile was named to the Hall of Fame as a builder.

+The Edmonton Drillers were a member of the professional North American Soccer League from 1979 to 1982.
+They played their outdoor games in Commonwealth Stadium and their indoor games in Northlands Coliseum.
+They also won game one of their 1981 indoor final in the Edmonton Gardens, going on to win the championship in Chicago.

 From 2006 to 2015, the Edmonton Rush franchise played in the National Lacrosse League.
 Home games were at Rexall Place.
 The team became the Saskatchewan Rush in 2015.